microsoft/PQCrypto-SIDH/README.md

 The compressed schemes exhibit reduced public keys at the expense of longer computing times.
 Their implementation is based on [11], which in turn is based on and improves upon [9] and [10].
-Note that the supported compressed schemes are not compatible with the compressed variants submitted to the NIST PQC standardization process (round 2), which are based on [10].
+Note that the supported compressed schemes are not compatible with the compression variant submitted to the NIST PQC standardization process (round 2), which is based on [10].

 The library was developed by [Microsoft Research](http://research.microsoft.com/) for experimentation purposes.